aahowel3/Flow-Sorting-Nuclei/README.md

 /coverage/analyze_coverage.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions

 Part 2
-in retention_scores/coverage/ mac_coverage, mic_coverage, wc_coverage each folder ALSO has an analyze_coverage_allchromo.sh which produces a text file wholechromo.__samplename__.text
+in retention_scores/coverage/ mac_coverage, mic_coverage, wc_coverage each folder ALSO has an analyze_coverage_allchromo.sh - which is purely a way to loop each file back through to /coverage/analyze_coverage_allchromo.R

+/coverage/analyze_coverage_allchromo.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions - but still seperated per chromosome - what is an IES in the coordinates for 1 chromosome will not be an IES at the same coordinates in another

+/coverage/analyze_coverage_allchromo.R produces the textfile wholechromo.__samplename__.text

+/coverage/analyze_coverage_allchromo_means.R takes the wholechromo.__samplename__.text and calculates the mean coverage for IES regions and mean coverage for Mac-destined regions across all chromosomes easier to run in Rstudio than command line - need to manually edit the wholechromo.__samplename__.text bc the spacing on the output columns is weird

+ignore anything with _nozeros filter on it, zero coverage positions are needed to get an accurate picture of how well each sample aligns to each reference